isaacksdata/csort/docs/source/usage.rst

     This should be the relative path to a ``.ini`` or ``.toml`` file from which msort configurations can be loaded.

-Csort configurations can also be overridden on the command line.
-Any field defined in the configuration file can be re-defined on the command line.
+|project_name| configurations can also be overridden on the command line.
+Any field defined in the configuration file can be
+re-defined on the command line.

 Class component ordering preferences can set on the command line - :ref:`components-label` :